KevinMelilloIEEE/python-google/README.md

 ### ~/python-google-data/token.json
 This file is created the first time you run your project.
 If you change any of the scopes, you must delete this file, and it will be recreated.
 ### ~/python-google-data/ldap-creds
 This file is needed for LDAP authentication.
-Three entries can go in this file in ANY order.
+These entries can go in this file in ANY order.
 ```
 server:<server name>
 uid:<DN for user ID>